NathanNeelis/Project-Tech/README.md

 - To create a working filter function;
 - a register form that creates users in a database; **check**
 - profile pages where you can update your interests;
-- dynamic pages that are rendered by templating and data from the database.
+- dynamic pages that are rendered by templating and data from the database. **check**

 ## Getting started

 In this project, I used node.js and NPM to install packages.
-To install all the packages registered in the package.json file run the code below after cloning this project.
+To install all the packages registered in the package.json file run the code below after downloading this project.

     npm install